er537/blog/_posts/2023-09-05-whisper_interpretability.md

 </details>

 ## Residual Stream Features
-The residual stream is not in a [privileged basis][https://transformer-circuits.pub/2023/privileged-basis/index.html] so we would not expect acoustic features to be neurons aligned.
+The residual stream is not in a [privileged basis](https://transformer-circuits.pub/2023/privileged-basis/index.html) so we would not expect acoustic features to be neuron aligned.
 Instead we trained sparse autoencoders on the residual stream activations and found maximally activating dataset examples for these learnt features.

-## encoder.blocks.3 - Learnt using sparse autoencoder
+### encoder.blocks.3 - Learnt using sparse autoencoder
 <details>
 <summary>Dictionary idx=131 ("r")</summary>
 <audio controls>